samuelroland/dme/docs/paradigm-implementation-report.typ

   caption: [Preview of DME's README with DME itself], ) <fig-preview-readme>

+The preview doesn't refresh by itself for now, but if the underlying file changed, you can press `r` to reload the preview manually.

 The code is now better highlighted, because we used a more advanced highlighting system called Tree-Sitter.

 #figure(